 5. Number of Calls per Hour at a Call Center

 The concept of Poisson’s distribution is highly used by the call centres to compute the number of employees required to be hired for a particular job.
-For instance, if the number of calls attended per hour at a call centre is known to be 10, then the Poisson formula can be used to calculate the probability of the organisation receiving zero calls, one call, two calls, three, calls, and any other integer number of calls per hour.
-Thereby, allowing the managers to have a clear idea of the number of calls required to be catered at different hours of the day and helps to form a proper schedule to be followed by the employees accordingly.
+For instance, if the number of calls attended per hour at a call centre is known to be 10, then the Poisson formula can be used to calculate the probability of the organisation receiving zero calls, one call, two calls, three calls, and any other integer number of calls per hour, thereby allowing the managers to have a clear idea of the number of calls required to be catered at different hours of the day and helps to form a proper schedule to be followed by the employees accordingly.

 6. Number of Books Sold per Week

 If the number of books sold by a bookseller in a week is already known, then one can easily predict the number of books that he might be able to sell next week.
-For this purpose, the person tends to take the already known data or the information regarding sales of the bookstore and calculates the probability of selling a certain number of books in a definite or fixed duration of time with the help of Poisson distribution.
+For this purpose, the person tends to access the already known data or the information regarding sales of the bookstore and calculates the probability of selling a certain number of books in a definite or fixed duration of time with the help of Poisson distribution.

 7. Average Number of Storms in a City

 Poisson distribution finds its prime application in predicting natural calamities in advance.
-The risk estimation helps the environmental engineers and scientists to take suitable measures to prevent loss of lives and minimize property destruction to a significant extent.
+The risk estimation helps the environmental engineers and scientists take suitable measures to prevent loss of lives and minimize property destruction to a significant extent.
 For this purpose, the average number of storms or other disasters occurring in a locality in a given amount of time is recorded.
 The recorded data acts as the information, which is fed to the Poisson distribution calculator.
 The calculations give the probability of a certain number of calamities that may occur in the same locality in near future.

-8. Number of Emergency Calls Received by a Hospital every Minute
+8. Number of Emergency Calls Received by a Hospital Every Minute

 If we know the average number of emergency calls received by a hospital every minute, then Poisson distribution can be used to find out the number of emergency calls that the hospital might receive in the next hour.
-This helps the staff to be ready for every possible emergency.
+This helps the staff be ready for every possible emergency.